DecodedCo/code-half-day/README.md

-# ibm-cbd
+# Code_in a half day

-Boilerplates for IBM CbD experience
+Boilerplate for the code experience

-## script.js

-Geofencing helper for Code section.